DanteHealy/Finance-Transformation/README.md

 6. I had the logo wtih a comment section next to it and the logo was going to my LinkedIn page, but was advised this was duplication and therefore I instead repointed the link to the homepage: Done.
     Note: Also removed target="_blank" and had to resize the logo image in CSS as it resized when I replaced the navbar title text.
 7. Reduced the size of the social media icons in the footer as they didn't line up nicely when using a mobile view: Done.
+8. Footer looked cramp and needs some padding at the top and bottom: Done.
+9. Consider using less text: This is content marketing - I've aimed to reduce the content where possible.
+10. Zoom in hero image looks intimidating: That was the intention as a call to action!

 #### Additional testing comments:
 Any obvious spacing, design or layout issues were tracked and either fixed immediately, or checked with the SLACK group or de-scoped after alternative solution was found and successfully deployed.